Scenarios: U.S. walks tightrope between Mubarak, protesters

 BALANCING ACT (MOST LIKELY)

-The United States has stepped up calls for Mubarak's government to make political and economic reforms and to restrain security forces from attacking protesters.
+The United States, chiefly through Secretary of State Hillary Clinton, has stepped up calls for Mubarak's government to make political and economic reforms and to restrain security forces from attacking protesters.

 But it has also made clear it is not abandoning Mubarak, at least for now, and that it is looking to work with the Egyptian government to undertake reforms.